mcaprari/caprazzi_net/_posts/2011-06-23-java-bytecode-string-concatenation-and-stringbuilder.markdown

 }
 {% endhighlight %}

-Generates this bytecode (see how the two concatenation styles generate the very same code):
+Generates this - see how the two concatenation styles lead to the very same bytecode:
 {% highlight java%}
  L0
     LINENUMBER 23 L0